williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 > Activating a U2F factor is an {% api_lifecycle ea %} feature.

-Activation gets the registration information from the U2F token using the platform APIs and passes it to Okta.
+Activation gets the registration information from the U2F token using the API and passes it to Okta.

 ##### Get registration information from U2F token by calling the U2F Javascript call
 {:.api .api-response .api-response-example}